danchoi/herbalizer/README.md

 ## Caveats

 herbalizer can deal with many of the most commonly used features of HAML's syntax.
+Mainly, it will handle the widely used HAML syntax features for tags, classes, ids, attributes, Ruby blocks and expressions, and inline <script>
+content.

+I wrote it so that I could process the sorts of HAML templates that I personally deal with.
+YMMV.

-But it can't yet recognize some less commonly used HAML contructs such as
+But as this is an alpha release, `herbalizer` can't yet recognize some less commonly used HAML contructs such as

 1. HTML-style () Attributes
 1. :class and :id attributes specified as a Ruby array